-- Beyond the math, there are other big-picture variables that should be considered before making a decision.
+- Beyond the math, there are other big-picture variables that should be considered before deciding.

 Those entering the workforce today will most likely never feel the security offered by a pension plan like many of their parents and grandparents have.
-As defined contribution plans such as 401(k)’s took centerstage in the late 1980s, the use of defined benefit plans as an employee benefit quickly became a thing of the past.
+As defined contribution plans, such as 401(k)s, took center stage in the late 1980s, the use of defined benefit plans as employee benefits quickly became a thing of the past.
 However, for today’s workers approaching retirement, many are active in pension plans and may soon face a challenging decision of whether to keep the lifetime stream of payments or choose a lump sum instead.

 The first step of the decision-making process is to fully understand the terms of a buyout.
 Most often, buyouts come in the form of a lump sum distribution that represents the present value of an employee’s future pension payments.